edisonpapers/Latimer/README.md

 .ve-media  https://edisondigital.rutgers.edu/iiif/PAT255212 left width=70% caption="Tregoning and Latimer's Globe Supporter for Electric Lamps"
 .ve-media https://edisondigital.rutgers.edu/iiif/PAT247097 right width=70% caption="Nichols and Latimer's Electric Lamp"
 .ve-media https://edisondigital.rutgers.edu/iiif/PAT781890 left width=70% caption="Latimer's Book Supporter"

+### Latimer House

+.ve-map Q6536637 16 marker left width=90%

+.ve-media https://raw.githubusercontent.com/edisonpapers/media/main/Latimer/Latimer_House.jpg width=65% right caption="Latimer House" {.clear}

+It is appropriate to digress at this point, in order to describe the surviving primary evidence of Latimer's personal and technological activities.
+By far the greatest quantity of these materials were present in Latimer's last home at 64 Holly Street in Queens, New York.
+The house was threatened with demolition and was moved from Holly Street to it's present location in Flushing in 1988.
+Read more about the Lewis Latimer House on their [website](https://www.lewislatimerhouse.org/about).

+These are now held in the collections of the Queens Borough Public Library and of ==Dr. Winifred Latimer Norman=={Q99237626}, Lewis Latimer's granddaughter.
+In these collections, material of a technical nature falls roughly into two large groups: one group originating in the period 1870-1890 (with a few later items), and the other group from the twentieth century, mostly after 1910.
+Since Latimer purchased the Holly Street house in 1903, items dated in the 1870s and 1880s probably were intentionally saved by Latimer himself or by his wife Mary.
+Among these early materials are a large group of drawings signed "L. H. Latimer, Inventor," a number of other drawings, about fifty technical and nontechnical books, and Mary's diary of the first four months of 1882, a time she and Latimer spent in London.

+As one might expect, Latimer's home contained loving mementos of his family life and ample evidence of his lifelong activities in the arts, music, and literature.
+Also among Latimer's effects were letters from African American notables ==Richard Greener=={Q7329434}, ==Victoria Earle Mathews=={Q7926692}, ==Booker T. Washington=={Q319871}, ==Samuel Scottron=={Q7412436}, ==William Ferris=={Q8010398}, ==Frederick Douglass=={Q215562}, and Haiti's Bishop ==James Theodore Holly=={Q6144121}.
+There were also warm letters from Latimer's European American professional associates, including his former employer ==Hiram Maxim=={Q315601}, his last employers Edwin Hammer & Elmer Schwarz, and fellow members of the ==Edison Pioneers=={Q4363182} E A. Wardlaw and W. H. Meadowcroft.